 In contrast, congenital cerebral palsy is caused by damage to the brain that occurs during pregnancy or at birth.

-Often, a clinical diagnosis may is not made until months or even years after birth.
+Often, a clinical diagnosis may not be made until months or even years after birth.
 Especially with mild forms of cerebral palsy, symptoms may not be evident until the child starts to get older and demonstrates developmental delays.
 As a result, it is often not possible to identify with certainty when the brain damage occurred.

 Despite the different causes of cerebral palsy, symptoms and management for congenital and acquired CP are similar and primarily dependent on the location and severity of brain damage.